aragon/sdk/docs/sdk/03-update-security-check/index.md

 ### Plugin Updates

-For each plugin Updates, we expect a block of associated actions.
+For each plugin update, we expect a block of associated actions.
 There can be multiple, independent plugin updates happening in one update proposal.
 We expect two types of blocks:

 ```